ZMelliti/commitrix/CONTRIBUTING.md

-# 🤝 CONTRIBUTING.md
+# Contributing to Commitrix 🤝

-Thank you for considering contributing! 🎉
+Thank you for considering contributing!
 We welcome issues, feature requests, and pull requests.

----

 ## Code of Conduct

 This project follows the [Contributor Covenant](https://www.contributor-covenant.org/) Code of Conduct.
 By participating, you agree to uphold a respectful, inclusive environment.

----

 ## Development Workflow